 Eco toxicity is measured by having concentrations of heavy metals below the limits set by the standards and by testing plant growth by mixing the compost with soil in different concentrations and comparing it with controlled compost.

 Many of our products are certified compostable by the Biodegradable Products Institute (BPI), which uses the ASTM standards to test that products break down quickly and safely.
 Our compostable bags are also TÜV AUSTRIA certified.

-To learn more about how our certifications demonstrate that our products, visit our certifications page.
+To learn more about our compostability certifications, visit our certifications page.

 Read more on The Dirt about the circular economy of compostable products.
 For a template letter advocating for commercial composting in your area, click here.